Barrett Texas Bat Exclusion From Attics By The Critter Squad

 Bat Trapping and Removal Companies in Barrett

-The Mexican Free-Tail Bat Tadarida brasiliensis is common in the south.
+There are significant health risks associated with removing bat guano, bird or animal dropping accumulations.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-Holes along TV cables, water pipes, and cracks in drywall or gaps in ceiling tiles are all possible entrance points.
+While poison can be very effective in getting rid of any bats in your home that actually eat the poison (bats feed off live insects so nibbling on a block of poison is unlikely) it is one of the worst choices.
 While at your property, Barrett bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-If the disease is left untreated it can get far worse.
+From this point use the netting over the entry but don’t seal it up.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-Once you have all the bats safely out of your attic you can seal off this last point of entry permanently and start the clean-up work.
+If you mess it up, you've got a big problem on your hands.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-This happens a lot, particularly in southern states, where these roofs are more common.
+Burning bats will flood your living room.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-There are about 45 species of bats in the US, but only colonizing bats live in attics.
+Bats are nocturnal and enjoy roosting in very warm areas.

 Humane Bat Exclusion in Barrett Harris, County TX